-Nothing in this Part is to be construed as taking away or in any way derogating from or diminishing any power otherwise conferred by this or any other Act upon the Commission or any other authority, body or person.
+Except as provided in Division 2, nothing in this Part is to be construed as taking away or in any way derogating from or diminishing any power otherwise conferred by this or any other Act upon the Commission or any other authority, body or person.

+[Section 122 amended by No. 28 of 2010 s.
+13.]

-Part 9 — Relationship between region planning schemes, local planning schemes, planning control provisions and written laws
+Part 9 — Relationship between planning schemes, planning control provisions and written laws

+[Heading inserted by No. 28 of 2010 s.
+14.]

 123. Local planning schemes and local laws to be consistent with region planning scheme

 (1) A local planning scheme is not to be approved by the Minister under this Act unless the provisions of the local planning scheme are in accordance with and consistent with each relevant region planning scheme.